 Various viruses, fungi, bacteria, and parasites can infect you and cause folliculitis.

 The Staphylococcus aureus bacteria are usually responsible for bacterial folliculitis.
 The bacteria can infect hairy areas like the beard in a condition called folliculitis barbae.
 This is more common among men who shave, with contaminated shaving equipment leading to infection.
 Also, reinfection is not uncommon, particularly among men who have conditions like hay fever, sinusitis, or nasal discharge.
 This happens when bacteria that live in the nose infect hair follicles.2

 A variety of folliculitis known as hot tub folliculitis, which usually develops on the trunk, is caused by Pseudomonas aeruginosa.
-These bacteria are usually found in spas or hot tubs that have not been properly sanitized.
+These bacteria are

 A rare kind of folliculitis known as gram-negative folliculitis, caused by gram negative bacteria which affect the face, usually develops after antibiotics are used to treat acne.3